rubocop/ruby-style-guide/README-PT-BR.md

   calc_outro_algo
 end

-# boa - é evidente o que está acontecendo
+# bom - é evidente o que está acontecendo
 tipo = case ano
        when 1850..1889 then 'Blues'
        when 1890..1909 then 'Ragtime'